offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 Kinds/Pod/Configuration_TOPIC
 ```

 Containers within a pod can access the Kubernetes API server via a service called `kubernetes`, typically found on the default namespace.
-Communicating with this service requires a certificate check (to verify server isn't a man-in-the-middle box) as well as an access token (to authentication with the service).
+Communicating with this service requires a certificate check (to verify the server isn't a man-in-the-middle box) as well as an access token (to authentication with the service).
 By default, containers have a secret object mounted as a volume at `/var/run/secrets/kubernetes.io/serviceaccount` that contains both these pieces of data as files:

  * `ca.crt` - certificate used for verifying the server's identity.
  * `token` - bearer token used for authenticating with the server.